-When comparing the IN efficiencies measured by different instruments utilizing distinct cooling rates, the comparison has to be carried out very carefully and critically.
-We suggest using the same or at least similar cooling rates in the different instruments in such intercomparison studies.

-- We note from Fig. 8 that freezing behavior and, consequently, the necessity of background correction depends on the purity grade and age of water used for producing aqueous suspension samples.
-Therefore, it has to be carefully characterized for all experiments as well. - In case the INAS densities are measured applying a non-standard cooling rate (i.e. CR ≠ 1 K min-1), the freezing temperatures have to be corrected following the procedures of Herbert et al. (2014) and the one described in this study.
-It has to be taken into account that the temperature shift is material-dependent and most probably temperature dependent for most of the INP. - By the characterization of the aerosol material in terms of a temperature shift due to changes in the cooling rate, statistical significance tests should be carried out taking both the data scatter and the measurement error into account.
-Of course, by increasing the measurement sensitivity (i.e. decreasing the measurement error) or by decreasing the data scatter (either by improving the measurement accuracy or due to a reduced natural variability of the sample material), the prediction whether the ice nucleation of the material can be described using a single or a multiple component model will be more accurate.
-Nevertheless, the classification can only be obtained within the measurement error and accuracy of the applied experimental method. - In cloud models the cooling rate has to be considered and the freezing temperatures of materials have to be corrected taking the material dependent $\lambda$ values into account.
+- When comparing the ice nucleation efficiencies measured by different instruments utilizing distinct cooling rates, the comparison has to be carried out very carefully and critically.
+We suggest using the same or at least similar cooling rates in the different instruments in such intercomparison studies. - We note from Fig. 8 that freezing behavior and, consequently, the necessity of background correction depend on the purity grade and age of water used for producing aqueous-suspension samples.
+Therefore, this water has to be carefully characterized for all experiments as well. - In case the INAS densities are measured by applying a non-standard cooling rate (i.e., $r \neq 1 \text{ K min}^{-1}$), the freezing temperatures have to be corrected following the procedures of Herbert et al. (2014) and the one described in this study.
+It has to be taken into account that the temperature shift is material-dependent and most probably temperature-dependent for most of the INPs. - By the characterization of the aerosol material in terms of a temperature shift due to changes in the cooling rate, statistical-significance tests should be carried out taking both the data scatter and the measurement error into account.
+Of course, by increasing the measurement sensitivity (i.e., decreasing the measurement error) or by decreasing the data scatter (either by improving the measurement accuracy or due to a reduced natural variability in the sample material), the prediction of whether the ice nucleation of the material can be described using a single- or a multiple-component model will be more accurate.
+Nevertheless, the classification can only be obtained within the measurement error and accuracy of the applied experimental method. - In cloud models the cooling rate has to be considered, and the freezing temperatures of materials have to be corrected, taking the material-dependent λ values into account.